All about Hreflang tags SEO, from the role they play to the most common Hreflang mistakes we often make. Stay on this blog to learn more.

 1. Use inaccurate country or language codes

 Issues with Hreflang value are very common in Hreflang tags SEO.
 As high as 45% of cases have problems with inaccurate country codes.
-The percentage in using inaccurate language code is about 40%.
+The percentage of using inaccurate language code is about 40%.

 For all language codes, all hreflang attributes must use the ISO 639-1 specification.
 This format is standardized and globally accepted.
 Once your language code doesn’t follow this format, search engines cannot recognize your site and rank it properly.